EconomyLens.com

 Related

-Russ Mould, AJ Bell investment director, noted that the fanfare around rate cuts had been short-lived.
-“Investors have shrugged off the Fed’s latest reduction in US borrowing costs as it is becoming harder to guess where rates might go next,” he added.
-Even Fed policymakers were highly divided about whether to cut rates again in 2026 and if so, how often.
-But eToro US analyst Bret Kenwell pointed out that Fed Chair Jerome Powell had highlighted the fact that none of the Fed policymakers sees rate hikes in 2026 in their base scenario.
+The Fed, as expected, cut interest rates on Wednesday.
+But an unusually heavy number of dissents (three) complicates the outlook for monetary policy.
+“Investors have shrugged off the Fed’s latest reduction in US borrowing costs as it is becoming harder to guess where rates might go next,” said AJ Bell investment director Russ Mould.
+Fed policymakers were highly divided about whether to cut rates again in 2026 and if so, how often.
+But eToro US analyst Bret Kenwell pointed out that Fed Chair Jerome Powell had highlighted the fact that none of the Fed policymakers see rate hikes in 2026 in their base scenario.

 London – FTSE 100: UP 0.5 percent at 9,703.16 (close)